Shradhesh0/sweet_shop_mgmt/README.md

 ---

+## My AI Usage
+- Tool Used: Github copilot, Chatgpt
+- How I Used It: Used Claude to generate the complete backend API structure, React frontend components, TypeScript interfaces, authentication middleware, and comprehensive test cases.
+Also utilized for debugging deployment issues and Docker configuration.
+- Impact: Accelerated development by ~70%, maintained consistent code quality, and provided instant solutions for technical challenges.
+Required manual review for business logic and environment-specific configurations.

+---
 ##  Project Overview

 The Sweet Shop Management System is a comprehensive inventory management solution designed for sweet shops.
 It provides: